uhuruos/CloverOS/README.md

 ### It hangs on boot in VirtualBox
 In VirtualBox 6.x, change Graphics Controller to VBoxSVGA.
 This fixes the "Setting system clock using the hardware clock [UTC] ..." hang.

+VMSVGA graphics does technically work if you enter username, password and y and start X. Just TTY doesn't work.
+Looking for solution...

 ![VirtualBox graphics adapters](https://i.imgur.com/pTtWptS.png)

 ### Nvidia card crashes on boot with a green screen